bia-technologies/lowkiq/README.md

 [sidekiq-merger](https://github.com/dtaniwaki/sidekiq-merger)
 or implement your own lock system, you should look at Lowkiq.

-For example, sidekiq-grouping accumulates a batch of jobs than enqueues it and accumulates a next batch.
+For example, sidekiq-grouping accumulates a batch of jobs then enqueues it and accumulates the next batch.
-With this approach queue can contains two batches with a data of the same order.
+With this approach, a queue can contain two batches with data of the same order.
 These batches are parallel processed with different threads, so we come back to the initial problem.

-Lowkiq was designed to avoid any types of locking.
+Lowkiq was designed to avoid any type of locking.

 Furthermore, Lowkiq's queues are reliable.
 Only Sidekiq Pro or plugins can add such functionality.

-This [benchmark](examples/benchmark) shows overhead on redis usage.
+This [benchmark](examples/benchmark) shows overhead on Redis usage.
-This is the results for 5 threads, 100,000 blank jobs:
+These are the results for 5 threads, 100,000 blank jobs:

 + lowkiq: 155 sec or 1.55 ms per job
 + lowkiq +hiredis: 80 sec or 0.80 ms per job